 Until third grade, children learn how to read.
 After that, they read to learn.
 Children who struggle to learn to read in kindergarten, continue to struggle throughout their lives.
 Early intervention can help change that.

 In 2014 United Way Volunteer Connection piloted the Reading Buddies program at Mosinee Elementary School.
 After just a few months, student reading scores rose dramatically.
-The program continued this school year with eight adult volunteers matched with students in kindergarten and first grade who need a little extra reading help.
-The returning first graders were excited for the program to begin to see their returning buddies.
+The program continued with adult volunteers matched with students in kindergarten and first grade who need a little extra reading help.
+The returning first graders are always excited for the program to begin to see their returning buddies.

 In January of 2016 a similar program started at Marathon Area Elementary School, and in 2019, the program is expanding to Edgar.

 The kids love having someone spend time with them to practice the important skill of reading, and the volunteers love knowing they are making a real difference in the life of the child they work with.